T2 tanker: T2-SE-A2 and -A3

 The T2-SE-A2 variation, built only by Marinship of Sausalito, was nearly identical to the T2-SE-A1 version, except with 10000 hp rather than 7,240.
 The A3 variation was essentially an A2 built as a naval oiler from the start, rather than converted later as many A2s were.
+Two of the A2 ships would be converted to the Pasig-class of distilling ships.

 T3-S-A1

 Despite the confusing T3 designation, the T3-S-A1s built by Bethlehem Sparrows Point for Standard Oil of New Jersey were identical to the original T2s except for having less powerful engines of 7700 hp.
 Twenty-five of this design were ordered by the Maritime Commission, of which five became Navy oilers as the Chiwawa class.